Dayonn Harris: Real Monarchs

 Harris was selected by Real Salt Lake with the 20th pick in the 2020 MLS SuperDraft, before signing with their USL Championship affiliate Real Monarchs the following month.
-He made his league debut for the club on July 11, 2020, in a home match against the San Diego Loyal.
+He made his league debut for the club on 11 July 2020, in a home match against the San Diego Loyal.
 His option was declined by Real Monarchs following the 2020 season.

 Tampa Bay Rowdies

-On December 31, 2020, Harris joined USL Championship side Tampa Bay Rowdies on a two-year deal.
-Harris made his debut for the Rowdies on May 1, 2021, during a 3–0 victory over Charlotte Independence.
+On 31 December 2020, Harris joined USL Championship side Tampa Bay Rowdies on a two-year deal.
+Harris made his debut for the Rowdies on 1 May 2021, during a 3–0 victory over Charlotte Independence.

 New Mexico United

-On January 5, 2024, it was announced that Harris had signed with New Mexico United for the 2024 USL Championship season.
+On 5 January 2024, it was announced that Harris had signed with New Mexico United for the 2024 USL Championship season.

+Following the 2025 USL Championship season, Harris was named the league's 2025 Combeback Player of the Year after returning from an ACL injury that sidelined him for a 12 months.

 International career

 Harris was born in Canada to a father of Trinidadian and Antiguan descent, and mother of Jamaican descent.
-He made his debut for the Antigua and Barbuda national team on June 5, 2024 in a World Cup qualifier against Bermuda at the ABFA Technical Center.
+He made his debut for the Antigua and Barbuda national team on 5 June 2024 in a World Cup qualifier against Bermuda at the ABFA Technical Center.
 He substituted Raheem Deterville in the 67th minute, the game ended in a 1–1 draw.